peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/violinist.md

 ### Eliminate Noise

 Raw poseNet() output is quite noisy with more than 10 digits after the decimal point and the value changing 60 times a second.
 As a result, the keypoints drawn are shaking all the time and unusable for us as our calculation will be based on the position of those dots.
-Thus we set `noiseDelta = 6`, and if the horizontal or vertical position changes between frames are smaller than the value is will be regarded as noise.
+Thus we set `noiseDelta = 6`, and if the horizontal or vertical position change between frames are smaller than the value, it will be regarded as noise.
 Moreover, we use the same strategy for minimizing the noise of angle changing, by setting `sensitivity = 12` (degrees).

 <img src="/machine-learning-arts/violinist/noise.gif" alt="Comparison between raw points and noise-eliminated points" width="100%" >

+While we setup all these rules above, poseNet will just return unreasonable points - jumping around - sometimes when the background is complex or the skeleton is covered by accessories, like a watch, or itself.
+Thus we added an `offTime` counter and the pose will only be regarded as not playing when some keypoint is off more than 100 frames.

 ### Correct Pose